 - Creative problem-solving

-The guide intends to: provide accurate information about service member and veteran demographics; share federal, state and other resources for employers to facilitate veteran employment; and make recommendations on how to attract, train, and retain veterans.
+The guide provides veteran hiring best practices about service members and veteran demographics; share federal, state and other resources for employers to facilitate veteran employment; make recommendations on how to attract, train, and retain veterans.

 HIRE Vets Medallion Program

 The HIRE Vets Medallion Award is the only federal-level veterans’ employment award that recognizes a company or organization’s commitment to veteran hiring, retention, and professional development.

 National Labor Exchange: Post a Job